Learn more about us and about the details of hospice care

 Q. Who pays for Heritage’s services?

 You pay nothing…ever.
-Heritage’s care is fully covered under Medicare, Medicaid, or commercial insurance benefits.
+Heritage’s care is fully covered under Medicare, Medicaid, and many commercial insurance benefits.
 We do not charge you any out-of-pocket expenses for your care, such as deductibles, co-pays, or co-insurance.
 We pay for 100% of your care, including all of your medications, medical equipment and supplies related to the illness we are treating.
-We also provide our services free of charge to all patients and families that have no health insurance or other financial resources.
+We also strive to provide our services free of charge to patients and families that have no health insurance or other financial resources.

 Q. Do you accept donations?